shelleywong/shelleywong.github.io/smw_resume.md

 * UPE Member (The International Honor Society for the Computing and Information Disciplines)

-### Linfield College / Bachelor of Science, Economics / Bachelor of Science, Business / Minor, Studio Art
+### Linfield College / Bachelor of Science, Economics / Bachelor of Science, Business

 #### McMinnville, OR / August 2003 - May 2007

 * GPA: 3.9

+* Minor: Studio Art

 * Magna Cum Laude